 - Edamame hummus: Make hummus using edamame, lemon juice, garlic, and tahini.

 - Spinach and feta phyllo triangles: Fill phyllo pastry triangles with a mixture of spinach, feta cheese, and herbs, then bake until golden.

 - Blueberry bruschetta: Top toasted baguette slices with blueberries, goat cheese, and a drizzle of honey.

-- Blue corn tortilla chips: Serve blue corn tortilla chips with your favourite salsa or guacamole.
+- Blue corn tortilla chips: Serve blue corn tortilla chips with your favorite salsa or guacamole.

 - Blue cheese-stuffed mushrooms: Stuff button mushrooms with blue cheese, and bake until bubbly and golden.

-- Blue Jello cups: Prepare blue-coloured gelatine cups and top them with whipped cream or fresh berries.
+- Blue Jello cups: Prepare blue-colored gelatine cups and top them with whipped cream or fresh berries.

 Indigo party snacks

 - Blackberry crostini: Spread goat cheese on crostini and top with blackberries and a drizzle of balsamic glaze.